sdv-dev/SDGym/BENCHMARK.md

 In order to do this, all you need to do is pass a list of functions instead of a single object.

-For example, if we want to evaluate our synthesizer function and also the `Independent` we can pass both of them inside a list:
+For example, if we want to evaluate our synthesizer function and also the `IndependentSynthesizer` we can pass both of them inside a list:

 ```python3